-A founding partner at the firm, Eric has negotiated groundbreaking settlements that resulted in reforms to business practices, and have favorably shaped the laws impacting plaintiffs’ legal rights.
+A founding partner at the firm, Eric has negotiated groundbreaking settlements that favorably shaped laws and resulted in business practice reforms.

 In 2002, the Department of Health & Human Services (HHS) added intussusception to the list of compensable vaccine injuries on its Vaccine Injury Compensation Table.
 If an injury is listed on the Table, there is a strong presumption that the vaccine caused the injury, so long as the injury occurred within the specified timeframe.

 An intussusception claims attorney can help you through the process.

 What are the requirements for filing an intussusception claim?